Toalaah/dotfiles/readme.md

 ### About

-A fully automated setup script which I use to quickly setup new systems.
-This includes customized installations of neovim, dwm, tmux, and zsh.
+A fully automated setup script which I use to quickly setup my dotfiles on new systems.
+At the moment, this includes configuration files for

+- neovim
+- tmux
+- alacritty
+- zsh
+- xinitrc
+- xresources

+This repo also contains most of my wallpapers which I have collected over time.
+Due to the size of the wallpapers, it is only contained as a submodule, which you can find [here](https://github.com/toalaah/wallpapers).

 ### Prerequisites